mosh2151984/angularDateTime/README.md

+this is a fork from https://github.com/CuppaLabs/angular2-datetimepicker.git

 # Angular 2 / 4 DateTime Picker

 # [Documentation](http://cuppalabs.github.io/components/datepicker) | [Demos / Examples](https://cuppalabs.github.io/angular2-datetimepicker).

 ### Overview

 Angular 2 DateTimepicker is a cool responsive DateTimepicker component for Web and Mobile.
 It is Mobile friendly and light weight.
 Developed by [Cuppa Labs](http://www.cuppalabs.com).

 ### Getting Started

 To get started with using the multiselect dropdown component, follow the below steps.
 It’s easy to integrate and just a matter of minutes.

 ### Installation

 - The datetimepicker package is published on the [npm](https://www.npmjs.com/package/angular2-datetimepicker) Registry.
 - Install the package with [npm](https://www.npmjs.com):

 ```js
 	npm install angular2-datetimepicker